whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

 However beucase it was extremely used in the last years, this will get you caught.
 It is recommended to run whitespace last (at least 2-3 times).

-<br/> <b>2.Abstract Syntax Tree (AST) obfuscation</b><br/>
+<br/><b>2.Abstract Syntax Tree (AST) obfuscation</b><br/>
-An <a href="https://cobbr.io/AbstractSyntaxTree-Based-PowerShell-Obfuscation.html"_blank" rel="noopener noreferrer">AbstractSyntaxTree ('AST') </a> is a commonly used structure to represent and parse source code in both compiled and interepreted languages.
+An <a href="https://cobbr.io/AbstractSyntaxTree-Based-PowerShell-Obfuscation.html" arget="_blank" rel="noopener noreferrer"> rel="noopener noreferrer">AbstractSyntaxTree ('AST') </a> is a commonly used structure to represent and parse source code in both compiled and interepreted languages.
 PowerShell is unique in that it exposes the AST structure in a way that is friendly to developers and is documented <a href="https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.language?view=pscore-6.2.0"_blank" rel="noopener noreferrer">extensively </a>.

 AST at base can easily find language elements.
 It is breaking the structure of the code and it is linking structures of code; AMSI will look at each structure of code in part and the token obfuscation will not help us to bypass it because they will be reduced at the basic form.
 AST contains all parsed content in Powershell code without having to dive into text parsing (we want to hide from this).